Produces point estimates, interval estimates, and p values for an arbitrary

 the functional (summary measure of the distribution) for which inference is

 desired.
-Choices include "mean"
+Choices include "mean", "geometric mean",

-as might be passed to
+an object of class formula as might be passed to

-.
+lm, glm, or coxph.
 Functions of variables, specified using dummy

-may also be included in formula
+or polynomial may also be included in formula.

 a data frame, matrix, or other data structure with matching

-names to those entered in formula
+names to those entered in formula.

 a logical value

 indicating whether a intercept exists or not.
-Default value is TRUE
+Default value is TRUE for all

-is specified, the model will fit
+is present in formula but intercept = TRUE is specified, the model will fit

 without an intercept.
-Note that when fnctl = "hazard"
+Note that when fnctl = "hazard", the intercept is always set to

-because Cox proportional hazards regression models do not explicitly estimate
+FALSE because Cox proportional hazards regression models do not explicitly estimate

 an intercept.